The Beatles Logo

 Beatles Logo

 The logo of the innovative team appeared spontaneously.
-There was no thought at all about the symbol.
-Its appearance was preceded by a trip to the instrument store for the Ringo Starr’s second drum kit.
-This happened in the spring of 1963 when the drummer and manager Brian Epstein went shopping at the London Drum City supermarket.
+Its symbol was not preconceived.
+Its appearance was preceded by a trip to the tool store for Ringo Starr’s second drum kit.
+This happened in the spring of 1963, when the drummer and manager, Brian Epstein, went shopping at the London supermarket, Drum City.

 Font and Colors